4 DAYS FROM $899

 Also this evening, you can head to the Captain’s Club for a fun interactive cooking lesson, perhaps seeing what goes into making the perfect Käsespätzle.
 Solo travelers may mingle during a solo get-together, too.

 Discover Strasbourg on a walking and canal tour

 Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande-Île, where you will see the elegant Palais Rohan, the quaint shops and parks of “La Petite France,” and the Tanners’ Quarter.
 You will also step inside the glorious Cathedral Notre Dame and see the ultra-modern European Union Parliament.
-This afternoon, explore more of Strasbourg on your own; a shuttle bus from our pier makes it easy.
+Later, you can also explore more of Strasbourg on your own; a shuttle bus from our pier makes it easy.
 On board tonight, savor more of this delightful region of France with a special French Alsatian dinner.

-Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner
+Marvel at the Speyer Cathedral and savor the warmth of a coffee and conversation in a local home

 See the Gutenberg Bible in Mainz and learn how to paint